About me

 I am a lecturer in Artificial Intelligence at Queen Mary University of London.
 Before becoming a lecturer, I was a postdoctoral researcher in the Swiss AI lab working on reinforcement learning under the supervision of Jürgen Schmidhuber.

-I believe that intelligence should be defined as a measure of the ability of an agent to achieve goals in a wide range of environments, which makes reinforcement learning an excellent framework to study many challenges that intelligent agents are bound to face.
+I believe that intelligence should be defined as a measure of the ability of an agent to achieve goals in a wide range of environments (Legg and Hutter, 2007), which makes reinforcement learning an excellent framework to study many challenges that intelligent agents are bound to face.

 - R. Sasso, M. Conserva, P. Rauber.
 "Posterior Sampling for Deep Reinforcement Learning", International Conference on Machine Learning (ICML), 2023.